mtlynch/mtlynch.io/_pages/hiring-content-writers/5-terminating-writers.md

 If you've followed this guide, you've hired writers on a trial basis, which means that many of them won't work out.

-## Avoiding a termination

-Try not to phrase it in a scary "you're about to get fired way" but like:

->What can I do to help reduce these issues?

 ## Example termination notes

-Here's a real letter I wrote to one of the writers that didn't work out:
+Here's an email I wrote to one of the writers that didn't work out:

 >Unfortunately, I need to end the contract here.
-Your writing is good, but we're on our eighth article, and the style is still fairly distant from what I'd like it to be.
+Your writing is good, but we're on our third article, and the style is still fairly distant from what I'd like it to be.
 >
->From reading the shrimp and celery articles, it looks like it would require 2-3 rounds of review before I'd feel comfortable publishing it.
+>From reading the celery article, it looks like it would require 2-3 rounds of review before I'd feel comfortable publishing it.
 At that point, it's faster for me to write the reports myself.
 >
 >I appreciate all your work and wish you the best going forward.